MEDomics-UdeS/MEDomicsTools/README.md

 ### R003: Variables, Functions and Classes Naming

-- Adopt "snake case" when naming variables, functions, methods and attributes.
+- Adopt "snake case" OR "camel case" (but not both) when naming variables, functions, methods and attributes.
 - For functions and methods, start the name with an imperative action verb.
 - For class names, start each word with a capital letter.
 - Class names should represent an object or an actor that can execute concrete actions.